I Think About This a Lot: Horny Week Edition

 Lenny Kravitz’s dick popping out of his pants.

 Where were you when you heard the good news that Lenny Kravitz’s dick fell out of his pants onstage?
 I was living in Minneapolis, working a terrible job that I hated, spending most of my day online to avoid facing the facts of my life.
-I am also a child of the nineties, and I like my dicks like Lenny Kravitz likes his scarves, so this was an important day for me.
+I am also a child of the ‘90s, and I like my dicks like Lenny Kravitz likes his scarves, so this was an important day for me.

 What fun we all had!
 There were jokes and gifs to be made, and a general outpouring of good-natured, horny gratitude that the lord had made those leather pants as weak as my will.
-But of course, because this was 2015, that fun was immediately followed by days of hand-wringing, and guilt-making, and tortured thinkpiecing about the appropriateness of looking at the dick.
+But of course, because this was 2015, that fun was immediately followed by days of hand-wringing, and guilt-making, and tortured think-piecing about the appropriateness of looking at the dick.
 Even that seems delightful now.
 Remember when we all had the time to properly suck every last ounce of joy out of unambiguously good things?
-Remember when asking “does looking at Lenny Kravitz’s dick contribute to rape culture?” seemed like, if not a worthy feminist question, at least one we had the time to briefly consider?
+Remember when asking “Does looking at Lenny Kravitz’s dick contribute to rape culture?” seemed like, if not a worthy feminist question, at least one we had the time to briefly consider?
 Were we ever so young?

 – Brandy Jensen